Introduction

 Centre for Public Service Innovation (CPSI)

-The responsibility for innovation in the Public Sector is vested in the Minister for Public Service and Administration.
-The CPSI is tasked to fulfil this mandate, which includes establishing norms and standards relating to transformation, reform and innovation to improve the effectiveness and efficiency of the Public Service and its service delivery to the public.
+In terms of Section 3(1)(i) of the Public Service Act of 1994, the responsibility for innovation in the public sector is vested in the Minister for Public Service and Administration.
+The CPSI is tasked by the Minister to fulfil this mandate, which includes establishing norms and standards relating to transformation, reform and innovation to improve the effectiveness and efficiency of the Public Service and its delivery of services to the public.

-Over the medium term, the centre aims to use innovation to improve service delivery by partnering with other government departments, non-governmental organisations, the private sector, tertiary institutions, academics and international entities to identify or develop innovative solutions to challenges facing the public service.
+Over the medium term, the department aims to use innovation to identify and offer solutions to service delivery challenges.
+It plans to do so by partnering with other government departments, nongovernmental organisations, the private sector, tertiary institutions, academics and international entities to enhance government’s implementation of the district development model.
+The process of developing innovative solutions involves investigating challenges and then finding or creating a prototype, approach, model, service or product for further testing, piloting and/or replication.

-One of these platforms is the annual Public Sector Innovation Awards, through which the centre aims to identify at least two innovative solutions for replication in targeted government sectors to address challenges in service delivery.
-Replication is carried out in the Institutional Support and Replication subprogramme, which has a total budget of R15.6 million over the medium term.
+One of these platforms is the annual Public Sector innovation awards, through which the department identifies at least two innovative solutions submitted to the awards for replication in targeted government sectors, particularly for identified service delivery challenges.
+Replication initiatives are carried out in the Institutional Support and Replication subprogramme, which is allocated R20.4 million over the period ahead.

 National School of Government (NSG)

-For the 2021/22 financial year, the NSG was allocated R214.3.
-Total expenditure is expected to increase at an average annual rate of 3.2%, from R214.3 million in 2021/22 to R235.6 million in 2024/25.
-Transfers and subsidies from the Public Sector Organisational and Staff Development programme to the school’s training trading account constitute 49.9% (R347.8 million) of the department’s budget over the medium term.
-Compensation of employees comprises an estimated 26.6% (R181.1 million) of total expenditure over the period ahead.
+Total expenditure is expected to increase at an average annual rate of 2.6%, from R231.1 million in 2022/23 to R249.4 million in 2025/26.
+Transfers to the training trading account constitute 50.4% (R361.8 million) of the department’s budget over the medium term, while the remaining 49.6% is allocated to the Administration programme.

 Public Service Month